 - Felony battery

 The ERP unit works with victims and arresting officers in cases to create plea offers.
-They will then contact the defendant and offer a plea bargain in exchange for a guilty pleading during the Early Resolution process.
+The unit will then contact the defendant and offer a plea bargain in exchange for a guilty plea during the Early Resolution process.
 Cases that cannot be resolved in this manner will be placed on the felony trial docket.

 You need to keep in mind that the State does not have your best interests at heart.
-They may appear to be on your side by offering you probation.
+The State employees may appear to be on your side by offering you probation.
 However, what they often conveniently fail to mention is that they do not have the grounds to file a case against you.
 Therefore, your acceptance of probation would put harsh restrictions upon you, whereas otherwise, you could have gone free.
 Remember, in order to convict you, the prosecution must be able to prove that you committed the crime beyond a reasonable doubt.
-If they realize they do not have adequate evidence to prove your guilt, they may try to penalize you through an ERC offer of probation.
+If the prosecution realizes that they do not have adequate evidence to prove your guilt, they may try to penalize you through an ERC offer of probation.

-The other reality is that for many people, probation is no cakewalk.
-There are several conditions which an individual needs to meet while on probation, and even failing to keep in touch with a probation officer can result in significant penalties.
+The other reality is that for many people, probation is no simple or easy matter.
+There are several conditions that an individual needs to meet while on probation, and even failing to keep in touch with a probation officer can result in significant penalties.
 Before accepting a plea bargain for probation, get in touch with our legal team to find out if it is really a “bargain.”

 Contact Aiken & O’Halloran Today

-If you have been contacted about entering a plea of guilty in Early Resolution Court, get in touch with our experienced criminal defense attorneys at Aiken & O’Halloran.
+If you have been contacted about entering a guilty plea in Early Resolution Court, get in touch with our experienced criminal defense attorneys today.
 You can be confident that we want what is best for you and can help you determine the right course of action during this time.
 For a free consultation, please call us at 239-955-6715 or complete our contact form.
 Our criminal defense lawyers represent clients throughout Fort Myers and the surrounding areas.